 Sides continued: "[The FHA] even had an anecdotal study in L.A. that was kind of colorful that talked about the extent to which blacks planted more flowers and maintained their gardens in better condition than whites did, but, of course, real estate is never really about true value, it's about perceptual value.
-And in this case the perception that blacks would lower value meant that in reality the values did decline.
+And in this case, the perception that blacks would lower value meant that in reality, the values did decline.
 And so white paranoia about that decline, even when whites did not think of themselves as racists.
-In fact in L.A., they really distanced themselves from that sort of malicious Southern racism, but, of course, whether they were racists or not was sort of immaterial because they entered into agreement that kept blacks out of their neighborhoods, and they defended those agreements very vehemently."
+In fact, in L.A., they really distanced themselves from that sort of malicious Southern racism, but, of course, whether they were racists or not was sort of immaterial because they entered into an agreement that kept blacks out of their neighborhoods, and they defended those agreements very vehemently."

-When the legality of racially restrictive covenants was destroyed, white developers with the primary goal of turning a profit looked to creating affordable housing for aspiring middle class African Americans who wanted to move to Compton.
-And in 1952 with a series of new developments, the demographics change almost over night.
+When the legality of racially restrictive covenants was destroyed, white developers with the primary goal of turning a profit looked to creating affordable housing for aspiring middle-class African Americans who wanted to move to Compton.
+And in 1952 with a series of new developments, the demographics change almost overnight.
 "There's a moment in time, which as a historian to me I find so interesting because it was really kind of a window of opportunity, where blacks and whites coexisted quite peacefully in Compton" from the early 1950s to the Watts riots of 1965, said Sides.

 During that time, the landscape, physically speaking, was also considerably different.
 "We had a lot of open space to do horseback riding at that time," Cooke said, reminiscing about his five-hour morning rides.
 He even knew people who could ride to Pasadena and back.